ml-jku/neural-gyrokinetics/pages/index.md

 Let $f = f(x, y, s, v_{\parallel}, \mu)$ where:

-- $x$, $y$ are spatial coordinates along a toroidal C-section of a torus in real space.
+- $x$ (radial) and $y$ (binormal) are spatial coordinates along a toroidal C-section of a torus in real space.
-- $s$ is the toroidal coordinate along the field line, going around the torus.
+- $s$ (parallel) is the toroidal coordinate along the field line, going around the torus.
 - $v_{\parallel}$ the parallel velocity component along the field lines.
 - $\mu$ is the magnetic angular moment, related to the gyral motion of particles.